cilium/cilium/Documentation/gettingstarted/cni-chaining-portmap.rst

 through Cilium's eBPF-based kube-proxy replacement.
 CNI chaining is therefore not needed anymore.
 For more information, see section :ref:`kubeproxyfree_hostport`.

-However, for the case where Cilium is deployed as ``global.kubeProxyReplacement=disabled``, the HostPort feature can then be enabled via CNI chaining with the portmap plugin which implements HostPort.
+However, for the case where Cilium is deployed as ``kubeProxyReplacement=disabled``, the HostPort feature can then be enabled via CNI chaining with the portmap plugin which implements HostPort.
 This guide documents how to enable the latter for the chaining case.